-The characteristics described below are easily observed and can help you rapidly judge a person’s character.
+The characteristics described below are easily seen and can help you quickly judge a person’s character.
 Practice unobtrusively observing the fingers.
 Are they short and stumpy compared to the rest of the palm?
-If so, the individual has an animalistic nature and coarse instincts, and belongs to the lower order of humanity.
+If so, the individual has coarse instincts and an animalistic nature, and belongs to the lower order of humanity.

-If the fingers and palm are of equal length, the owner belongs to a more cultured race.
+If the fingers and palm are of about equal length, the owner is of a more cultured class.
 His ancestors were more intellectual.
-For all work requiring a higher mentality he or she could be depended on, whereas the first-mentioned type could not.
+For all work requiring a higher mentality he or she could be depended on, whereas the first type could not.

-If the fingers look unusually long and thin, and out of proportion to the palm, the man or woman will have too much idealism and refinement and is unsuitable for business or work requiring “level headedness” and practicality.
+If the fingers look unusually long and thin, and out of proportion to the palm, the man or woman will have too much idealism and refinement and is unsuitable for practical business or work.
 Such a man, however, could be depended upon for personal mental work, research, science, literature, philosophy, educational work or anything else relating to the higher qualities of the mind.

 If his fingers were also knotty, he could be depended on for all work requiring thoughtfulness, detail, and concentration of mind.

 If, on the other hand, these long fingers were smooth jointed, he would be impulsive and lack a sense of detail, would be visionary, artistic, emotional.
-Such a person would be suited to artistic work, such as painting, making designs, models, etc., but could not be trusted to perform anything requiring detail, research or science.
+Such a person would be suited to artistic work, such as painting, making designs, models, etc., but unsuited to perform anything requiring detail, research or science.

 THE FINGERS CONSIDERED SEPARATELY